What’s the one ingredient you can always count on in case you need to put up together a quick lunch or dinner? Frozen chicken breast!

-Not all Instant Pots have a pre-set program for chicken (or poultry) but this doesn’t mean you can’t use it for this purpose.
+Not a problem at all 🙂 Not all Instant Pot models have a pre-set program for chicken (or poultry) but this doesn’t mean you can’t make Instant Pot frozen chicken.
 That’s why all pressure cookers have a Manual program, so users can set their own cooking time, pressure level, and temperature.

-Shredded chicken is also an option.
+- You can make Shredded Chicken.
 Just use two forks to pull the fibers apart as soon as you get it out of the pot (chicken shreds better when it’s still hot).
 You can make chicken sandwiches (with some tomato sauce or mayo) or you can use it in pasta or other dishes.

 - 2 frozen chicken breasts

 - Place the chicken breasts into the Instant Pot.